Sana147/HIVE_Fellowship_Work/README.txt

-# CVE-2020-16010 Educational Proof of Concept (Kotlin Version)
+# CVE-2020-16010 Educational Proof of Concept (HTML + Kotlin Version)

 This is a safe, educational PoC demonstrating how malformed images may impact rendering behavior in Android WebView.
 It simulates crash-prone behavior related to CVE-2020-16010.